gradio-app/gradio/CONTRIBUTING.md

 gradio app.py
 ```

 This will start the backend server in reload mode, which will watch for changes in the `gradio` folder and reload the app if changes are made.
+By default, Gradio will launch on port 7860.

 If you're making frontend changes, start the frontend server:

 ```
 pnpm dev
 ```
+This will open a separate browser tab.
+By default, Gradio will launch this on port 9876.
 Any changes to the frontend will also reload automatically in the browser.

 We also have demos of all our components in the `/gradio/demo` directory.
 To get our simple gradio Chatbot running locally:

 ```
-gradio demo/chatbot_simple run.py
+gradio demo/chatbot_simple/run.py
 ```

-### 🧪 Testing
+## 🧪 Testing

 We use Pytest, Playwright and Vitest to test our code.

-- To run all Python tests:
+- The Python tests are located in `/test`.
+To run these tests:

 ```
 bash scripts/run_all_tests.sh
 ```

-- To run the frontend unit tests:
+- The frontend unit tests are any defined with the filename `*.test.ts`.
+To run them:

 ```
 pnpm test
 ```

-- To run the browser tests:
+- Browser tests are located in `js/app/test` and are defined as `*spec.ts` files.
+To run browser tests:

 ```
 pnpm test:browser